March 12, 2026 (3mo ago)

 | DIY | Any | Any | Custom | Custom | ~2 hours |

 Temps includes a built-in status page for every project — no extra services, no configuration files, no separate hosting.
-According to Datadog's 2024 State of Monitoring report, the average organization uses 7.4 monitoring tools (Datadog, 2024).
+According to Datadog's State of Monitoring report, the average organization uses 7.4 monitoring tools.
 Temps collapses the status page into your existing deployment platform so you don't add yet another tool to that number.

 Temps creates incident records automatically when health checks detect a problem.
 Each incident logs the start time, affected components, status transitions, and resolution time.
 You can also create manual incidents for planned maintenance or partial outages that automated checks don't catch.

 Every 30-60 seconds is the sweet spot for most applications.
 More frequent checks (every 5-10 seconds) generate excessive load and noisy data without meaningfully faster detection.
-The Uptime Institute found that 76% of outages are detected within 2 minutes with 30-second polling intervals (Uptime Institute, 2024).
-If you need sub-second detection, you're looking at push-based health checks instead of polling.
+The Uptime Institute found that 76% of outages are detected within 2 minutes with 30-second polling intervals.
+Temps checks every 60 seconds, which strikes the balance between responsiveness and load.
+If you need sub-minute detection, you're looking at push-based health checks instead of polling.

 Yes, always.
 If your application server goes down and your status page lives on the same server, users see nothing — which is worse than showing a "Major Outage" banner.
 Host your status page on a separate provider, CDN, or static hosting service.
 GitHub Pages, Cloudflare Pages, or a separate VPS in a different region all work.
-The goal is independent failure domains.
+Temps handles this automatically: the status page runs on Temps infrastructure, separate from your application containers.

 Uptime monitoring tells you when something breaks.
 A status page tells your users.
 They serve different audiences.
 Your monitoring tool alerts your on-call engineer at 3am.
 Your status page prevents 200 support tickets from landing in your inbox while that engineer is fixing the problem.
 You need both.